Frequently Asked Questions

 Why are labor force estimates for subnational areas different between the LAUS program and the Geographic Profile of Employment and Unemployment

-The LAUS program is the official source of civilian labor force and unemployment data for 7,500 subnational areas.
-LAUS data are used by numerous federal programs to determine
+The LAUS program is the official source of civilian labor force and unemployment data for approximately 7,000 unique subnational areas.
+LAUS data are used by numerous federal

-civilian labor force, employed, unemployed, and unemployment rate) is produced through LAUS.
+measures of civilian labor force, employed people, unemployed people, and unemployment rate) is produced through LAUS.

-The Geographic Profile of Employment and Unemployment, or GP, is an annual bulletin containing subnational data on the demographic and
+The Geographic Profile of Employment and Unemployment, or GP, is an annual publication containing subnational data on the

-economic characteristics of the labor force from the Current Population Survey (CPS).
-Data for census regions and divisions are presented in Section I of GP, while data for the
+demographic and economic characteristics of the labor force from the Current Population Survey (CPS).
+Data for census regions and divisions are presented in Section I of GP, while data

-50 states and the District of Columbia are presented in Section II of GP.
-More limited data (i.e., rates, ratios, and percentage distributions only) for 54 large metropolitan areas,
+for the 50 states and the District of Columbia are presented in Section II of GP.
+At approximately 60,000 households per month nationwide, the CPS sample generally is not large enough

-not large enough to support monthly estimation of even total labor force and unemployment for subnational areas.
-Furthermore, many of the areas included in the LAUS program have no
+to support monthly estimation of even total labor force and unemployment for subnational areas.
+Furthermore, many of the areas included in the LAUS program have no CPS sample coverage

 What is the difference between job losers and the unemployed?

 People who have lost a job make up a large portion of those classified as unemployed each month.
 There are also persons who have voluntarily left jobs, persons who have